texhex/SQLSimplePS/README.md

 ## Usage

 As it uses classes, it requires at least PowerShell 5.0.
-Copy ``SQLSimplePS.psm1`` to the folder where your script is, then add the following command as the first command in your script:
+Copy ``SQLSimplePS.psm1`` and ``MPSXM.psm1`` to the folder where your script is, then add the following command as the first command in your script:

 ```
  using module .\SQLSimplePS.psm1